 David Brady

-David W. Brady is the Davies Family Emeritus Senior Fellow at the Hoover Institution and the McCoy Professor Emeritus at the Stanford Graduate School of Business.
+David W. Brady is the Davis Family Senior Fellow Emeritus at the Hoover Institution, the McCoy Professor of Political Science Emeritus in the Stanford Graduate School of Business, and Professor of Political Science Emeritus at Stanford University.

 Carl Cannon